Trump could return Iraq war boosters to power

 Consideration of Bolton, Woolsey and others is "another demonstration of how those who supported one of the biggest mistakes in American foreign policy have not been - they don't seem to be sufficiently discredited to be removed from the Washington foreign policy dialogue," Pillar said.

-(Additional reporting by Mark Hosenball, Arshad Mohammed and Jonathan Landay; Editing by Yara Bayoumy and Peter Cooney)
+Additional reporting by Mark Hosenball, Arshad Mohammed, Jonathan Landay and Doina Chiacu; editing by Yara Bayoumy and Peter Cooney